Work in Progress

 Abstract

-Specialization enhances professional productivity, but its benefits depend on access to the relevant expertise.
-In oncology, subspecialization—the narrowing of clinical focus within cancer care—has become increasingly common, yet its effects on patient outcomes remain poorly understood.
-This paper examines the impact of physician subspecialization in medical oncology on patient outcomes, health care spending, and access to innovation.
-Using detailed US Medicare data on 2.2 million first-time chemotherapy episodes from 2008 to 2020, we exploit quasi-random variation in access to subspecialized oncologists through a differential distance instrument.
-We find that access to a subspecialist reduces three-year mortality by up to 10 percent relative to the mean, without increasing total Medicare spending.
-Subspecialist care also increases the use of newer chemotherapy agents and more than doubles enrollment in clinical cancer trials—particularly for trials aligned with the patient’s cancer type.
-Falsification and selection analyses support the identifying assumptions and suggest that observed gains reflect differences in treatment pathways rather than patient selection.
-These findings provide new evidence on the productivity effects of specialization in a non-routine, knowledge-intensive profession, and underscore the organizational trade-offs involved in delivering complex care.
+Specialization can raise productivity, but its benefits depend on access to the relevant expertise.
+In oncology, subspecialization—the narrowing of clinical focus within cancer care—has become increasingly common.
+This paper estimates the impact of physician subspecialization in medical oncology on mortality, Medicare spending, and access to innovation.
+Using US Medicare claims covering 2.2 million first chemotherapy episodes from 2008 to 2020, we exploit quasi-random variation in access to subspecialized oncologists using a differential-distance instrument.
+Access to a subspecialist reduces three-year mortality by 4.5 percentage points (10 percent relative to the mean) without increasing total Medicare spending per episode.
+Mortality gains emerge at the end of the first year following therapy initiation, and the estimated effects are comparable in magnitude to survival improvements reported in some major recent oncology drug trials, despite arising from differences in physician specialization and care delivery rather than a specific therapeutic intervention.
+Subspecialist care also increases the use of newer chemotherapy agents and more than doubles enrollment in clinical cancer trials, particularly trials aligned with the patient’s cancer type.
+Falsification and selection analyses support the identifying assumptions and suggest that the estimated gains reflect differences in treatment pathways rather than patient selection.
+These findings provide new evidence on the productivity effects of specialization in a non-routine, knowledge-intensive profession and highlight organizational trade-offs in the delivery of complex care.

 Working Paper